-A: No, if you need to mail any materials to us, they must be received by the deadline (4 PM on Monday, March 27, 2017).
+A: No, if you need to mail any materials to us (limited to publication hard copy materials, see the 2018 Application Guide for details), they must be received by the deadline (4 PM on Monday, March 26, 2018).
 Please allow sufficient time in your planning process, and consider giving yourself a deadline earlier than the required one.
 You may also hand deliver, and there will be an opportunity to drop materials off at the Spencer Museum in Lawrence with the same deadline.

 Q: Would you be able to confirm having received my supplementary printed work sample materials?

 A: No, we are sorry but due to the volume of applications, we cannot check this for you at the time of submission.
 Consider using recorded delivery if you are concerned about this.

 Q: Will everyone who turned in a grant be notified of the jury’s decision, or just the winners?
 Will they be notified by phone or email?

 A: Everyone who submits an application will be notified by email, whether they are selected to receive an award or not.
 All applicants will also receive brief feedback on their submitted materials, though this will sometimes not arrive until June.

 Q: How can I go about retrieving my printed work samples?

 A: If you would like any hard copy materials to be returned to you, you must include a self-addressed, stamped envelope when submitting them.
 In all cases, you should NOT send original or one-of-a-kind materials